mpenet/casyn/README.md

 (c insert-column "colFamily1" "1" (composite ["meh" 1 :something 3.14 {:foo "bar"}] "value0"))
 ```

-If you want a collection of columns to be turned into a regular map just pass `true` as a third parameter to decode-result (or if you dont use shemas, you can manually deal with them using cols->map).
+A collection of columns can be turned into a regular map just pass
+`true` as a third parameter to decode-result (or if you dont use
+a schema, you can manually deal with them using cols->map).

 ```clojure
 (-> @(c get-row "colFamily1" "1")